wavefrontHQ/docs/pages/doc/cardinality.md

 **Uses FoundationDB as an underlying database**

-**/Question/:  Is it okay to include information about the database here?**
+**/Question/:  Is it okay to include the information that Wavefront uses FoundationDB?**

-FoundationDB provides amazing performance on commodity hardware.
+FoundationDB provides excellent performance on commodity hardware.
 It is an open-source database that allows you to support very heavy loads.

 ## Optimizing Your Data for Wavefront